 Source: Aviation Benefits Beyond Borders, Powering global economic growth, employment, trade links, tourism and support for sustainable development through air transport, October 2018, ATAG – p.
 7 / 32

-- 4,000 tonnes of CO2 saved per aircraft per year vs regional jets on average route of 300 NM.
+- 4,000 tonnes of CO2 saved per aircraft per year on average route of 300 NM.

-- o ATRs consume 40% less fuel per trip than regional jets.
+- ATR consume 40% less fuel per trip than regional jets.

-- ATR is also making progress in producing its aircraft more responsibly and reducing its environmental footprint on all of its sites.
+Fuel consumption reduction is not enough.
+At ATR we are making progress in manufacturing aircraft more responsibly and reducing environmental footprint in all our facilities.

-- ATR is the first regional aircraft manufacturer to have obtained ISO 14001 certification for the entire lifecycle of the aircraft
+- Eco-designed aircraft: ATR is the first regional aircraft manufacturer to have obtained ISO 14001 certification for the entire lifecycle of the aircraft

-- Almost 90% of the parts that make an ATR are produced in Europe, including the fuselage, wings and propellers, which are produced in Italy and France.
+- Almost 90% of the parts that make an ATR are made in Europe, including the fuselage, wings and propellers, which are produced in Italy and France.